 Lab Retreat 2022 Bavarian Alps

-Ann Bright
+Dr. Ann Bright

 After exploring the world of genomics in my masters, I pursued my PhD under the supervision of Prof. Gert Jan C Veenstra, at Radboud Institute of Molecular Life science studying the role of epigenetics in cell identity and lineage commitment in early embryo development.
 Currently I am working as a post doc in the Mayerlab exploring the underlying mechanisms controlling interneuron development, diversity and function.
 On top of science, I love to dance, spend time with family and friends, travel, try different cuisines (am a proud foodie) and enjoy listening to music.